Top Ten Ingredients for a Good Song

 Especially if Paul Simon writes them.

-Music that finds its way into your heart or reminds you of a nice memory is a good component for any song.
+Music that finds its way into your heart or reminds you of a nice memory is a good component of any song.

 A song that will never get out of your head!

 Think about the younger kids!
-Songs with expletives in are bad influences for a child's vocabulary.
+Songs with expletives are a bad influence on a child's vocabulary.

 Creativity, people!
-Creativity is always a good thing to have, especially when making music.
+Creativity is always good, especially when making music.

-A song with meaningful lyrics are great inspirations for people of all ages.
+A song with meaningful lyrics is a great inspiration for people of all ages.

 Trust me, Autotune ruined music.